Rapfff/jajapy/docs/source/help.rst

 A continuous time model will wait in each state for some period of time (called *dwell time*) before moving to another state.
 Finally the last solumn indicates if the model is parametric.
 In a parametric model, transition probabilities can be expressed are polynomial composition of parameters.
-A parameter can also be involved in several transitions.
+A parameter can be involved in several transitions.

 ======  ==================== ============= =============== ==========
 Model   Observations type    Deterministic Continuous time Parametric